 The captain may be called upon to help write and/or teach carriage, and to assist in uniform and equipment selection.

 WMB Council Member-at-Large

 Members-at-large serve as representatives of the band on the WMB council.
 Students who fill this role exhibit many of the qualities we look for in a drum major, section leader, or colorguard captain, but either are not interested in those positions or not the best fit this year (either way, the applicant indicated an interest in this position on the application).
 After the other positions have been filled, it is determined how many members-at-large will be selected, and the staff makes its best effort to select a representation of a cross-section of the band.
 Members-at-Large go through leadership training with the entire council and have an equal say in the WMB council and can be considered for all officer and chair positions.
-Historically, some section leaders have called on the strengths of members-at-large in their sections to help with instruction during sectionals (e.g. a strong marcher can help watch and correct marching technique along with the section leader).
+Members-at-large are NOT instructional positions and not a de facto section leader unless individuals have been directed to assist in this way.
+They a representatives to the council..
 Generally, it is expected that all those applying for other positions also apply to be a member-at-large.